sudiptog81/efficient-llms/src/data/areas/efficient-finetuning.md

 ## How Our Works Connect the Dots

-* **ID3** (Iterative Distillation for Reasoning Data) Shows that PEFT can be constructed, not just trained.
-By synthesizing reasoning data that optimizes student learning, ID3 reduces dependence on massive curated datasets and enables stable task adaptation, especially for reasoning-heavy domains.
+* **ID3** Shows that parameter selection remains very crucial for task-specific knowledge adaptation.
+Rather than chosing suboptimal set of pre-determined parameters, ID3 advocates for adaptive parameter selection strategy for efficient fine-tuning.

 * **MonteCLoRA**  (Bayesian LoRA) Reveals that LoRA’s brittleness comes from deterministic low-rank updates.
 By injecting structured Monte Carlo noise, MonteCLoRA produces smoother loss landscapes, lower variance, and more reliable convergence—all while keeping LoRA’s parameter budget.